 The symbol of Pachamama is a chakana – the upper part of the Inca cross – piadista with three degrees leading to it.
 Pachamama was depicted as an underground snake, a mountain or a hill of stones.
 Gifts were brought there, poured with chicha, wine and balls of coca.

 Mother Earth is a pre-Inca ancient tradition.
 The Incas believed that Mother Earth is the patroness of their empire, who protects them and helps them to exist.
 So they earned favor and gratitude for the next year with these rituals.
 I must say about the sacrifices on this holiday – I noticed and was told this when I was in Machu Picchu – they sacrifice fruits that nature gives, put these fruits in a “pit” for collecting the sacrifice, to feed Mother Earth, so that she is not hungry.
 This ritual is performed by a special priest.
+In addition to fruits, you can offer coconut leaves, candies and sweets to sweeten Mother Earth.
+In addition, the inhabitants dance and sing traditional songs and dances for the ritual.
+Traditional fairs and exhibitions of products are held.
+And the Peruvians have so many of them and they are so valuable – these are products made of fabric, leather and wool alpacas.

 This holiday is very symbolic, as it gives the importance of living in harmony with nature and I was very envious in a good way of these mountain people, who were involved in their lives.
 Time passed, I mentally return to their way of life and I miss it in the bustle of the city.
 It’s great that the state of Peru supported these traditions and developed them, attracting tourists and creating conditions for the development of communities and popularizing their culture.